daniellimws/daniellimws.github.io/_posts/teaser-dragon-ctf-18/chains_of_trust/2018-10-02-DragonCTF18-chains-of-trust.md

 This was a really interesting challenge.
 Thank you so much [@gynvael](https://twitter.com/gynvael) for making this.

 Before I start, small disclaimer: this is going to be a really long writeup.
-I will discuss more about the techniques I used to approach every part of this challenge, while attaching relevant pseudocode so that everyone can follow along, as well as talking about my thought process.
+It is long because I will discuss about the techniques I used to approach difficulties faced in this challenge and my thought process.
+I also attached relevant pseudocode so that everyone can follow along, as I believe context is important.

+All resources for this writeup can be downloaded [here](https://github.com/daniellimws/daniellimws.github.io/tree/master/ctfs/teaser-dragon-ctf-18/chains_of_trust).

 ## Challenge Overview
 We are given a zip file, containing some libraries, a binary, and a script to run the file.